coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveSetupIOS.md

 ### What You Need

    -   a [Ledger Nano S](https://coinstop.io/products/ledger-nano-s)

-        -   Make sure your Android phone has at least:
+Make sure your Apple phone has at least:

    -
    -
    -   an internet connection (warning about public wifi)

 ## Instructions